 This was Variation B:

-Again, the results -- after running the A/B test, the website’s conversion rate saw a 332% increase.
+Again, after running the A/B split test, the site's conversion rate saw a 332% increase.

-A study of Millennials found that as many as 69% experience FOMO when they are not able to attend an event where their friends are going.
+Eventbrite studied millennials and found that 69% experience FOMO when they can't attend an event their friends are going to.

 People are afraid of being left out, and both B2C and B2B marketers can use this cognitive bias.